 And Why You Should Care?

 Peripheral neuropathy is a condition where there is damage or destruction of the peripheral nerves which carry messages to and from the brain and spinal cord and from these structures to the rest of the body.
-It usually affects arms and lower legs, and the symptoms include:
+It usually lower legs and, more rarely the upper legs and arms, and the symptoms include:

 - Burning sensations